auth0/docs/articles/connections/azuread-adfs-email-verification.md

 To learn how to customize the email that is sent to users, check the [Verification Email template documentation](/email/templatesverification-email-using-code-)

 :::warning
 When Azure AD does not return an `email` claim, Auth0 maps the [Azure UserPrincipalName](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/plan-connect-userprincipalname) as the email.
-Given there's no guarantee that the UserPrincipalName has a mailbox, Auth0 will **NOT** display the email verification prompt, the user will have `email_verified` = `false`.
+Given there is no guarantee that the UserPrincipalName is a mailbox, Auth0 will **NOT** display the email verification prompt and the user will have `email_verified` = `false`.
 :::